iec2-uit/FormerLeaf/README.md

 ## Evaluation

-To evaluate a pretrained model run:
+To evaluate a pretrained model on Cassava Leaf Disease Dataset on Google Colab with 1 gpu core run:

 ```
 notebooks/